The recollindex program performs index updates. You can start it

 The GUI

-On Linux, the recollindex indexing process can be interrupted by sending an interrupt (Ctrl-C, SIGINT) or terminate (SIGTERM) signal.
+On Unix-like systems, the recollindex indexing process can be interrupted by sending an interrupt (Ctrl-C, SIGINT) or terminate (SIGTERM) signal.

-When stopped, some time may elapse before recollindex exits, because it needs to properly flush and close the index.
+When stopped, some time may elapse before recollindex exits, because it needs to properly write data to disk (flush), and close the index.

 recollindex has many options which are listed in its manual page.
 Only a few will be described here.